pmella16/Basic-FPS-OpenGL/README.md

 ![Example of light of the moon in the scene](https://i.ibb.co/qJRRjTS/final-result2.png)
 ![Example of the flashlight's beam on a wall](https://i.ibb.co/5KJgVQb/Final-result.png)

+to build in xcode

+cd build
+cmake .. -G "Xcode"
+open Showcase.xcodeproj

+change target to FPSGame

+or you can do

+cd FPSGame
+./FPSGame

 ## Resources
 * https://learnopengl.com/
 * http://www.opengl-tutorial.org/